 SynopsisThe remote Fedora host is missing one or more security updates.

-SolutionUpdate the affected python2 and / or python2-docs packages.
+SolutionUpdate the affected libuv and / or nodejs packages.